Cyriaque Lamar

 She picked up her pace.

-“I wanted to eat pecans,” she explained.
+“I want to eat pecans,” she explained.
 “At 130 kilometers an hour.”

 “I can just throw pecans to you,” said Xoz.